Amortized Variational Inference: A Systematic Review: Stochastic VI

 While the Euclidean gradient points in the direction of steepest ascent in an Euclidean space, the natural gradient points in the direction of steepest ascent in the Riemannian space -- a space where local distance is defined by KL-divergence rather than the L2 norm \shortcite{hoffmanstochastic}.
 In higher dimensions, using natural gradients, a movement of the same distance in different directions amounts to an equal change in the symmetrized KL-divergence \shortcite{blei2017variational}. \shortciteA{do_carmo_1993} introduced a Riemannian metric, $I(\xi)$, which defines the distance between $\xi$ and a nearby vector $\xi+\Delta\xi$ as:

 where $I(\xi)$ is the Fisher information matrix of $q(z; \xi)$.
-The full derivation is shown in Appendix \ref{appendix:appendix_B}. \shortciteA{amari_1982} show that natural gradients can obtained by pre-multiplying the gradients with the inverse Fisher information matrix as:
+The full derivation is shown in Appendix \ref{appendix:appendix_B}. \shortciteA{amari_1982} showed that natural gradients can be obtained by pre-multiplying the gradients with the inverse Fisher information matrix as:

 where $\Bar{\nabla}$ and $\nabla$ denote natural and stochastic gradients respectively.